wusai2333/trib/doc/lab1.md

 ```

 Now we have the code skeleton for the RPC client, and we will fill
-in the actual logic of performing RPC calls.
+in the actual logic that performs the RPC calls.

-To do an RPC call, we need to use the `rpc` package, so at the
+To do an RPC call, we need to import the `rpc` package, so at the
-start of `client.go` file, lets import that after the package
+start of `client.go` file, lets import that after the package name
-name statement.
+statement.

 ```
 import (